 In this article, we will look at why you, as a business leader, board member or Supply Chain professional should build a Circular Supply Chain.
-We will start by looking at why it is important in 2021 to embark on this journey.
+There are many challenges in building a circular Supply Chain.
+We will start by looking at why it is important to embark on this journey.
 We will look at it from a risk and innovation perspective but we will also look at, why it is so difficult for so many companies to get started.
 Throughout the article you can expect to get tips and tricks to embark on the Circular Supply Chain journey yourself.

 Continued dependence on scarce resources is a serious business risk